 Although Nevada’s legalization of gambling in 1931 opened the doors for this transformation, that alone doesn’t tell the whole story of how Las Vegas became the gambling mecca over its one-time rival, Reno.
 The story also includes an influx of workers to federal projects in Nevada, a crackdown on illegal gambling in Los Angeles and the mob’s migration to Vegas.

-WATCH: Booze, Bets and Sex That Built America premieres Sunday, June 12 at 8/7c.
-Watch a preview now.
+WATCH: Full episodes of The Booze, Bets and Sex That Built America online now.